rsyncOSX/RsyncUIdocs/content/post/DevelopmentDetails.md

 ## Combine

 Combine enables a very good control of asynchronous operations and flow of data.
 Combine is also used as part of the SwiftUI framework.
 As an example everytime a SwiftUI `<Binding>` is changed, the UI is updated.
 And SwiftUI does a lot of UI updates.
-But SwiftUI components are structs and updates on the UI is very efficient.

 The following are parts where Combine is used in RsyncUI: